 Recently opened in 2016, the Williamsburg Hotel is taking the area’s hotel scene up a notch with floor-to-ceiling windows in every one of the 150 guest rooms that offer unobstructed views of Manhattan, (some even with a private balcony), a rooftop pool, and three bars, including one that’s housed in an elevated water tower replica.
 There's even a complimentary chauffeured tuk-tuk that will give you a ride to the subway or bars nearby.

 On a budget, but want to take in the newest trend in hotels?
-Book a night at the Pod Hotel, a micro-hotel in Williamsburg opening in 2017.
+Book a night at the Pod Hotel, a micro-hotel in Williamsburg.
 What the Pod Hotel lacks in space—the 249 modular rooms will run about 100 square feet—it makes up for in style with high-tech amenities such as allowing guests to be able to stream their own content from their iPhones and other devices.